lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 Even though the above research shows great potential and gives a concrete way to outperform the market (S&P 500 in that case), we can do even better.

-I implemented the 200-daily Simple Moving Average (SMA) strategy of the publication using the QQQ3 ETF (3x leveraged Nasdaq 100), and I noticed a few things that can be improved.
+We implemented the 200-daily Simple Moving Average (SMA) strategy of the publication using the QQQ3 ETF (3x leveraged Nasdaq 100), and we noticed a few things that can be improved.

 ![Screenshot from trading view QQQ3 40W crossover with the chart, the strategy panel, and the strategy tester](https://flare.lambrospetrou.com/articles-data/2025-08-18-investing-leveraged-qqq-macd/qqq3-40w-sma-crossover.png)